-In this paper, we directly model spectral bias through the computations of ReLU networks.
-Our analysis highlights their limitations with dense low dimensional coordinates, and captures the properties that induce spectral bias in the uniform setting.
-Specifically, we relate expressive capacity and the ability to speed convergence of gradient descent, using a metric termed gradient confusion~\cite{Sankararaman2020}.
-We find that confusion is higher (slower convergence) when expressive power between inputs is limited, and reduced (faster convergence) when expressive power is enhanced.
-This results in slower convergence when using coordinate based inputs, as their density restricts many inputs to the same or nearby activation regions during training.
-Positional encoding alleviates this density while simultaneously generating more regions, substantially reducing confusion overall.
-This property also applies to the varying components within the target signal, as we find confusion is more prominent in local regions (high frequency components) compared to spaced out intervals (low frequency components) for both methods, resulting in the observed spectral bias.
+\item We develop a novel framework for understanding spectral bias through real network training dynamics, which incorporates ReLU network computations, gradient descent convergence, as well as the spatial information of the signal.
+Specifically, we relate the network's expressive capacity (activation regions) with the ability to speed convergence of gradient descent, through a metric termed gradient confusion~\cite{Sankararaman2020}.
+We find more confusion (slower convergence) when expressive power between inputs is limited, and less confusion (faster convergence) when expressive power is enhanced.
+This results in slower convergence to the local details of the signal, where inputs are typically restricted to the same or nearby activation regions.

-We focus on the coordinate based regime since the effects of spectral bias are extreme, and positional encoding provides further validation on the limitations the network overcomes.
-An additional benefit of this method is that the activation regions can be directly analyzed, and we find they contain distinct properties as the frequency of the encoding increases.
-A study of these properties and their relation to overfitting may provide insight as to how spectral bias impacts generalization in this setting.
+\item We use this formulation to explore the severity of spectral bias in the coordinate based regime, and how positional encoding overcomes this.
+We find that positional encoding greatly enhances expressive capacity across the signal, resulting in faster convergence to high frequency components.
+We provide additional analysis as well, by studying the unique properties of the activation regions as encoding frequency increases, and exposing the dying ReLUs that occur in the low dimensional setting.